Record gusts cause travel disruption and power outages in NI and Republic

 A yellow warning will remain in place until 3pm, but the worst has passed.

+The Northern Ireland Fire and Rescue Service (NIFRS) said they received 15 weather related calls during Storm Hector.

+Between 6pm on Wednesday and 11.15am on Thursday, NIFRS crews responded to five of these calls, three in the western area, one in the northern area and one in the southern area.
+Four of these incidents were described as making property safe while one was a false alarm due to a power failure.

-A spokeswoman added: “By Thursday evening the low pressure system which brought the strong winds will be moving out towards the North Sea.”
+A Met Office spokeswoman added: “By Thursday evening the low pressure system which brought the strong winds will be moving out towards the North Sea.”

 Northern Ireland Electricity (NIE) said that by noon on Thursday, more than 19,000 customers had had their power restored, with 4,000 remaining without.